 The Bodhisatta was once an ascetic who lived in a band of five hundred others in the Himalayas.
 Their master was an elder named Kesava, and the Bodhisatta was both his top student and a close friend.
 One rainy season they all went to the city to get salt and vinegar, and they stayed in the royal park being cared for by the king.
-When it was time to return, the king suggested to Kesava that, because he was very old, he remain behind.
+When it was time to return, the king suggested that Kesava remain behind because he was very old.
 He agreed.
 All the others returned to the mountains, and the Bodhisatta became their leader.

 Kesava missed the Bodhisatta and was not happy living alone in the city.
-Because of this he slept poorly, which caused him to not digest his food properly and he fell ill with dysentery.
+Because of this, he slept poorly, which made him unable to digest his food properly, and he fell ill with dysentery.
 The king’s doctors looked after him with leeches, but his condition did not improve.
 So Kesava asked to return to the Himalayas, and the king sent one of his advisors and some foresters to accompany him.
 Kesava’s depression broke the moment he saw the Bodhisatta.

-The Bodhisatta made him an unseasoned broth of millet, wild rice, and leaves, and this immediately cleared up the dysentery.
+The Bodhisatta made him an unseasoned broth of millet, wild rice, and leaves, which immediately cleared up the dysentery.
 The advisor asked why he preferred such a humble food compared to the royal rice and meat he ate courtesy of the king.
 Kesava explained that it doesn’t matter whether food is fancy or plain, a meal served with love is always the best.

 In the Lifetime of the Buddha

 Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, prepared morning meals for five hundred disciples every day.
-This impressed the king and he decided to do the same at the palace.
-His food was the absolute best available, but it was served by the king’s advisors, not the king himself, so the disciples came and took some, but went elsewhere to eat.
+This impressed the king, and he started doing the same at the palace.
+The king’s food was the absolute best available, but it was served by the king’s advisors, not the king himself, so the disciples came and took some, but went elsewhere to eat.
 They gave the families that had long supported them the king’s food in exchange for whatever the families were serving that day.